The Leatherneck: Plot

 At the headquarters of the 6th Regiment of the United States Marines in Tientsin, China, unease runs high.
-Three men—Privates William “Tex” Calhoun (William Boyd), Joseph “Buddy” Hanlon (Robert Armstrong), and Otto “Fuzzy” Schmidt (Alan Hale)—have disappeared without explanation.
-Captain Brand (Jack Richardson), the hardboiled but good-hearted officer in charge, shakes his head.
+Three men—Privates William “Tex” Calhoun, Joseph “Buddy” Hanlon, and Otto “Fuzzy” Schmidt—have disappeared without explanation.
+Captain Brand, the hardboiled but good-hearted officer in charge, shakes his head.
 “I wouldn’t put anything past those three eggs,” he growls, “except deserting the outfit.”
 His doubts are challenged when the missing men suddenly reappear.
 Tex staggers into the barracks, carrying the lifeless body of Buddy on his back.
 Fuzzy follows him, dazed and broken, staring with vacant eyes, while Tex himself collapses from exhaustion.

 Soon after, Tex is brought before a court martial to explain his disappearance.
 On the witness stand, he begins to tell the story that led them there.
 His tale begins in France, not long after the Armistice.
 While guarding German prisoners, Tex met Otto Schmidt—nicknamed “Fuzzy.”
 A grand brawl with the military police threw Tex, Buddy, and Fuzzy together, and in the heat of that scuffle a lifelong friendship was born.
 Fuzzy, once an enemy soldier, proved himself so loyal that he later joined the Marines alongside his American companions.

 The trio’s adventures carried them far from Europe, into the turbulent chaos of Vladivostok, where American troops were stationed during the Russian Revolution.
-There they met Captain Heckla (Fred Kohler), who introduced himself as a Chilean officer.
-Smooth and ingratiating, Heckla introduced the Marines to Petrovitch (Paul Weigel), an old Russian émigré, and his children—an earnest young son (Jimmy Aldine) and a daughter named Tanya (Diane Ellis).
+There they met Captain Heckla, who introduced himself as a Chilean officer.
+Smooth and ingratiating, Heckla introduced the Marines to Petrovitch, an old Russian émigré, and his children—an earnest young son and a daughter named Tanya.
 Tanya’s beauty and gentleness struck Tex at once, and though at first his two comrades flirted with her as well, it was clear soon enough that her heart belonged to Tex, and Buddy and Fuzzy gracefully stepped aside.

 As Tex courted Tanya, Heckla insinuated himself into Petrovitch’s household, learning of the family’s valuable potash property on the Sungari River in Manchuria.
 Eventually, Heckla proposed that Tex and his friends join him in raising a private army to seize the land.
 Outraged at this treachery, the three Marines beat him soundly, earning a dangerous enemy.
 For a time he faded from sight, while Tex’s romance with Tanya blossomed.
 Their wedding was arranged, and in a small Russian chapel Tanya was married in her mother’s bridal gown.
 The ceremony was moving and solemn, with Petrovitch weeping at the sight of his daughter clothed in his wife’s memory.